- 9 hrs ago Diwali 2019: What Are Green Crackers And Why You Should Be Using Them

 - Uncooked mustard seeds contain a substance called goitrogens which are harmful to the thyroid glands.

-- Mustard contains oxalate which is known to interfere with the absorption of calcium .
+- Mustard contains oxalate which can interfere with the absorption of calcium .

-- People with thyroid issues and kidney stone should avoid consuming mustard seed products.
+- People with thyroid issues and a tendency to develop kidney stones should avoid consuming products made of mustard seeds.

 - Iyer, A., Panchal, S., Poudyal, H., & Brown, L. (2009).
 Potential health benefits of Indian spices in the symptoms of the metabolic syndrome: a review.